Effectiveness and making of homemade face masks: let's take stock.

 How to use your mask effectively and safely?

 If handmade fabric masks filter about 70%, it is necessary to treat them properly.
-Indeed, a mask poorly used/positioned can itself become a source of contamination/spread.
-It is therefore important to respect basic hygiene rules of hand washing before placing your mask on your face.
+Indeed, a mask used or positioned incorrectly can itself become a source of contamination/spread.
+It is therefore important to follow basic hygiene rules by washing your hands before placing your mask on your face.

 The Academy of Medicine reminds us of the following 5 tips:

-- wearing the same handmade fabric mask is limited to 6 hours maximum
+• Wearing the same handmade fabric mask is limited to a maximum of 6 hours.

-Here is my little method to remove your mask:
+Here is my little method for removing your mask:

-- from the front of the face, slide your pinky into the elastic and lift the elastic above your ears, then just slide the mask on.
+4. From the front of your face, slide your pinky into the elastic and lift the elastic over your ears, then just slide the mask on.

 This method prevents touching the mask surfaces.

-- after removing your mask, it is necessary to wash your hands, count 40 seconds of washing.
+• After removing your mask, you need to wash your hands, counting 40 seconds of washing.

 Now you know everything.
 All that's left is to apply it.